saramgsilva/NotificationHubs/README.md

 The **Contants.cs** file should be defined, which:

-- SenderID: define the ProjectID used in Xamarin Android and Android projects to request a registrationId from Google Cloud Messaging (GCM)
+- **SenderID**: define the ProjectID used in Xamarin Android and Android projects to request a registrationId from Google Cloud Messaging (GCM)
-- HubName: define the Notification Hub's name created in Azure Portal
+- **HubName**: define the Notification Hub's name created in Azure Portal
-- ConnectionString: define the Notification Hub's connection string for the client applications connect with Notification Hub.
+- **ConnectionString**: define the Notification Hub's connection string for the client applications connect with Notification Hub.
-- BackEndConnectionString: define the Notification Hub's connection string for the backend connect with Notification Hub.
+- **BackEndConnectionString**: define the Notification Hub's connection string for the backend connect with Notification Hub.

-- AMSEndpoint: define the url from the Azure Mobile Services, used by the client application when create the object to connect with Azure Mobile Services
+- **AMSEndpoint**: define the url from the Azure Mobile Services, used by the client application when create the object to connect with Azure Mobile Services

-- AMSKey: define the admin key used by the client application when create the object to connect with Azure Mobile Services.
+- **AMSKey**: define the admin key used by the client application when create the object to connect with Azure Mobile Services.

 ## :white_medium_square: The Source Code